-Treatment of cavity lesions;
+Treatment of decay lesions;

 Repair of fractures (broken teeth);